 The topic's publish status can be configured while creating or editing a topic and is disabled by default.

 - Disabled - The topic remains hidden from all users in the member experience but is visible in Studio for users who can access the Topics page.
-Content tied to a hidden topic can be seen on the Planner page.
+Content tied to a hidden topic can be seen on the Calendar page.
 The topic visibility setting is a separate and distinct setting from the hidden post setting.

 - Enabled - The topic and all content in the topic will be visible both to members in the web and mobile experience and in Studio.